kmendoza197/kmendoza197.github.io/PharmaCare-Insight-design.md

 * A healthcare provider can treat one to many patients, and a patient can be treated by one to many healthcare providers.
 * A patient can consume one to many drugs and a drug can be consumed by one to many patients.
 * A drug can only have one safety data sheet.
 A safety data sheet can only belong to one drug.
-* A drug can cause zero to many averse drug reactions, and an averse drug reaction can be caused by one to many drugs.
+* A drug can cause zero to many adverse drug reactions, and an adverse drug reaction can be caused by one to many drugs.

 ## Optimizations